alee103/grade-project/README.md

 The goal of this project is to investigate the influence of the COVID-19 pandemic on grade distributions for a university class spanning 6 semesters.

 **DATA**<br />
 Grades for a large, undergraduate intro level course over six semesters: Spring 2019 to Fall 2021.
 These semesters span from pre-pandemic (SP19 & FA19) to pandemic (SP20-FA21).
-Raw grade data (found in 'grade-date') has already been anonymized through removal of identifying information and randomization of indices.
+Raw grade data (found in 'grade-data') has already been anonymized through the removal of identifying information and randomization of indices.

 **QUESTIONS**<br />
 Did the pandemic have an influence on grade distributions?